 - Human Anatomy (laboratory component required): 4 s.h.

-- Human Physiology (laboratory component required): 4 s.h.
+- Human Physiology or Exercise Physiology (laboratory component required): 4 s.h.

 When anatomy and physiology are taken as a combined survey course, a full complete sequence of two semesters (Anatomy & Physiology I and Anatomy & Physiology II) must be taken to fulfill Human Anatomy and Human Physiology prerequisites.

 - Social behavioral science course (e.g. sociology, anthropology, political science, public health, epidemiology): 3 s.h.